 About Me

-I am a second-year PhD student in Electrical and Computer Engineering (ECE) at the University of Illinois Urbana-Champaign (UIUC), where I am fortunate to be advised by Professor Minh Do.
-Before joining UIUC, I earned my Bachelor of Science in Mathematics with a double major in Decision Analytics from the University of Hong Kong.
+I am a second-year PhD student in Electrical and Computer Engineering at the University of Illinois Urbana-Champaign (UIUC), advised by Professor Minh N. Do.
+I am also fortunate to work closely with Professor Ge Liu.
+Before joining UIUC, I received my B.Sc. in Mathematics from the University of Hong Kong.

 Research Interests

-My research lies at the intersection of multimodal learning, generative modeling, and learning theory, with a focus on AI for biomedicine and healthcare.
+My research lies at the intersection of Multimodal Representation Learning, Generative Modeling, and AI for Healthcare and Biomedicine.

 Education